Responsive Repairs policy

 Right to Repair (Scotland):

-Right to Repair Right to repair covers a number of defined repairs identified under legislation, which if not completed within the target timescales allows the tenant to seek an alternative contractor and compensation may be payable for non-completion of the works.
+Right to Repair covers a number of defined repairs identified under legislation, which if not completed within the target timescales allows the customer to seek an alternative contractor and compensation may be payable for non-completion of the works.
 Our Right to Repair leaflet provides further information on applicable repairs and is available on Riverside Scotland’s web page.

 Related Policies and Procedures: